Board Policy 03: Director of Education and Secretary of the Board Job Description

 3.5 Reports to the Minister with respect to matters identified in and required by the Education Act and Regulations.

-4.1 Provides leadership for the development of a multi-year Strategic Plan with corresponding annual plans that promote student achievement and well-being, and deliver effective and appropriate education programs to its pupils.
+4.1 Provides leadership for the development, implementation and review of a multi-year Strategic Plan with corresponding annual plans that promote student achievement and well-being and deliver effective and appropriate education programs to its pupils.

-4.3 Reports annually on implementation and results achieved in relation to the board’s multi-year Strategic Plan and the Board Improvement Plan for Student Achievement and Well-Being (BIPSAW).
+4.3 Reports regularly on implementation and results achieved in relation to the board’s Multi-Year Strategic Plan (MYSP), the Board Improvement and Equity Plan (BIEP) and the Director’s Work Plan (DWP).